Construction Project Management

-Gain the skills to develop a professional practice in our BSc in Construction Management.
+Start to build a career and learn how to develop a professional practice in our BSc in Construction Project Management.

-Gain a solid foundation in the principles and practice of Construction Project Management with our flexible undergraduate Construction Management degree.
+Gain a solid foundation in the principles and practice of construction management with our flexible undergraduate Construction Project Management degree.

+This course lets you blend academic study with real-world experience.
+Strong links to local and regional construction sites and employers will let you test your learning in real-world projects.
 From understanding project lifecycles to managing cost, time, quality, and risk, you’ll begin to see how your skills can shape the built environment and your future career within it.
-You’ll have the opportunity to tailor your studies through optional modules, allowing you to align your learning with your interests and career ambitions.
+You’ll also have the opportunity to tailor your studies through optional modules, allowing you to follow your interests and career ambitions.

 Practical, real-world learning is embedded throughout the course.
-You’ll study the kind of tasks you’ll encounter in the construction industry, such as project planning, stakeholder communication, reporting, teamwork and leadership.
+You’ll study the kind of tasks you’ll encounter in the construction industry, such as project planning, communication with colleagues and partners, reporting, teamwork and leadership.
+You'll work alongside students working towards other careers in the built environment, design, and business, gaining experience in the collaborative team working needed to successfully deliver construction projects.

-As a construction professional, you’ll play a key role in delivering sustainable and resilient infrastructure.
-Sustainability is at the heart of our programme, giving you the skills you need to develop a safe, ethical, creative and resilient built environment.
+As a construction professional, you’ll play a key role in delivering sustainable and resilient infrastructure with a strong community focus.
+Sustainability is at the heart of our programme, giving you the skills you need to develop creative and ethical built environments.

-Graduates go on to a wide range of careers across the construction and built environment sector, from working with contractors and consultancies to joining graduate schemes in national and international firms or pursuing entrepreneurial ventures.
+You can go on to a wide range of careers across the construction and built environment sector, from working with contractors and consultancies to joining graduate schemes in national and international firms and setting up your own business.

 What you'll learn